fyrox-book/fyrox-book.github.io/src/scripting/script.md

 `context.scene.graph[handle]` call.
 Typecasting can be used to obtain a reference to a particular node type.
 - `scene` - a reference to parent scene of the script, it provides you full access to scene content, allowing you to add/modify/remove scene nodes.
+- `scene_handle` - a handle of a scene the script instance belongs to.
 - `resource_manager` - a reference to resource manager, you can use it to load and instantiate assets.
 - `message_sender` - a message sender.
 Every message sent via this sender will be then passed to every `ScriptTrait::on_message` method of every script.
 - `message_dispatcher` - a message dispatcher.
 If you need to receive messages of a particular type, you must subscribe to a type explicitly.
+- `task_pool` - task pool for asynchronous task management.
+- `graphics_context` - Current graphics context of the engine.
+- `user_interfaces` - a reference to user interface container of the engine.
+The engine guarantees that there's at least one user interface exists.
+Use `context.user_interfaces.first()/first_mut()` to get a reference to it.
+- `script_index` - index of the script.
+Never save this index, it is only valid while this context exists!

 ## Execution order